 Although the Cieplak effect was proposed as a possible explanation for the high facial selectivity observed during cyclopropanations, no directing effect was observed during cyclopropanation of the unsaturated lactam substituted in the angular position by a pentafluoroethyl group.
 Conversely, the steric environment in these systems is such that the nucleophiles (sulfur ylides) approach from the most sterically hindered endo face, thus eliminating simple steric arguments.
 Actually, the predominant mode of cyclopropanation can be predicted simply on the basis of the size of the angular substituent present in the bicyclic lactam.
-Nevertheless, whether another stereo or stereoelectronic effect is also operating is still an open question.
+Nevertheless, whether another sterie or stereoelectronic effect is also operating is still an open question.368

-A number of chiral auxiliaries have been elaborated for the preparation of enantiomerically pure cyclopropyl $\alpha$ -amino acids.
-All these cyclic chiral auxiliaries, presented in Table 57, are based on a stereoselective cyclopropanation of an exocyclic double bond via an addition/elimination sequence. [(Diethylamino)phenyl]methylenesulfoxonium reacts with the diphenyltetrahydrooxazinone 425, developed by Williams, to give cyclopropyl derivatives with excellent diastereoselectivities (Table 57, entry 1).
+A number of chiral auxiliaries have been elaborated for the preparation of enantiomerically pure cyclopropyl α -amino acids.369 All these cyclic chiral auxiliaries, presented in Table 57, are based on a stereoselective cyclopropanation of an exocyclic double bond via an addition/elimination sequence. [(Diethylamino)phenyl]methylenesulfoxonium reacts with the diphenyltetrahydrooxazinone 425, developed by Williams, to give cyclopropyl derivatives with excellent diastereoselectivities (Table 57, entry 1).370 π -Stacking between the phenyl group of the ylide and the aryl substituents was proposed to explain the fact that reactions occur on the same face as the diphenyl substituent of the oxazinone.
+Moreover, with a nonaromatic sulfoxonium ylide such as methylenedimethylsulfoxonium, lower diastereoratios were obtained (from 67:33 to 75:25).
+Reductive or oxidative cleavage of the chiral auxiliary liberated the cyclopropyl α -amino acid.
+Only the trans isomers were demonstrated to be accessible using this approach; the corresponding cis isomers have not been prepared by an analogous method.

 Table 57.
-Chiral Auxiliaries for Preparation ofCyclopropyl Amino Acids
+Chiral Auxiliaries for Preparation of Cyclopropyl Amino Acids